rexthompson/axwx/doc/DesignSpecification.md

 #### Common Driver

 Ax/Wx could provide drivers with the best route possible for avoiding traffic collisions (based on historical data), given the current weather conditions.
+Further uses could include increasing the detail provided by an existing application such as Google Maps.
+Through Ax/Wx analysis, more data could be leveraged by Google Maps to allow the common driver to know "safer routes" given the current weather conditions.

 PROJECT PLAN
 ------------
+_Note: This project plan outlines the original plan at the time this document was created._

 Week 1: